 Malaria is a serious and sometimes fatal disease caused by a parasite that can infect a certain type of mosquito which feeds on humans.
 About 1,500 cases of malaria are diagnosed in the United States each year.
 Almost all are in travelers and immigrants returning from parts of the world where malaria transmission occurs, mainly sub-Saharan Africa and South Asia.
 All travelers who visit a country where malaria transmission occurs should take precautions against contracting malaria.
 First and second-generation immigrants are at very high risk of malaria infection because they may not realize that they have lost any partial protection that they had against malaria.

 Malaria transmission occurs in many tropical and subtropical countries (see map).
-CDC has a list of all the places in the world (http://www.cdc.gov/malaria/travelers/country_table/a.html) where malaria transmission occurs and the malaria drugs that are recommended for use in each place.
+View the CDC's list of all the places in the world where malaria transmission occurs and the malaria drugs that are recommended for use in each place.
 If you are traveling to parts of the world where malaria transmission occurs, you could be at risk for malaria.

 The cornerstone of malaria prevention is to avoid mosquito bites.
 Mosquitoes that transmit malaria, bite between dusk and dawn.
 Other measures to prevent mosquito bites include: